EmileePetrie/Notebook/Module-3.md/process-notes.md/README.md

 -	What do you know about him before?
 What ideas are you trying to challenge?
 -	End with a depiction of how you represent him.

-### Processing my thoughts through notes
+### Question ideas
-•	How does a person compete with the heavy-handed paternalism of colonial settlers who thought Indigenous peoples were savages and less than themselves?
+- How does a person compete with the heavy-handed paternalism of colonial settlers who thought Indigenous peoples were savages and less -than themselves?
-•	Do you focus on his accomplishments and failure?
+-	Do you focus on his accomplishments and failure?
 Do you also talk about his childhood and how he got there?
-•	What do you know about Joseph Brant?
+-	What do you know about Joseph Brant?
 What do you want to focus your research on?
-•	Decide to omit a lot about Molly Brant, his sister, because she is a complex character that could overrun a summary of his life.
+-	Decide to omit a lot about Molly Brant, his sister, because she is a complex character that could overrun a summary of his life.
-•	Was leasing land to non-Indigenous settlers a good thing or a bad thing?
+-	Was leasing land to non-Indigenous settlers a good thing or a bad thing?
-•	How do you represent him?
+-	How do you represent him?
 Ambiguous figure?
 Traitor?
 Hero?
 Etc.?
-•	How much do you focus on the events that happened during Brant’s life time?
+-	How much do you focus on the events that happened during Brant’s life time?
 E.g. collapse of western confederacy
-•	Is trying worth the effort of remembering or is it a failure?
+-	Is trying worth the effort of remembering or is it a failure?
-•	Should Isaac’s death be omitted or included?
+-	Should Isaac’s death be omitted or included?

 ### How did I create the Twine game “Who is he?
 Joseph Brant / Thayendanegea”?